The Fugitive (1963 TV series): Soundtrack

-Syndication/Cable
+Syndication/cable

 The Fugitive was part of the original lineup on the Arts & Entertainment Network (A&E), beginning in February 1984.
 It ran until the summer of 1994.
-The show also appeared on the nationwide WWOR EMI Service and briefly on Nickelodeon’s TV Land network in 2000.
+The show also appeared on the nationwide WWOR EMI Service and briefly on Nickelodeon's TV Land network in 2000.

 In February 2015, reruns of The Fugitive appeared on Decades, a new Digital TV (DTV) subchannel network co-owned by Weigel Broadcasting and CBS.
 The Fugitive was seen as part of its "Countdown to Decades", in which all four seasons of The Fugitive was played in sequence 24 hours a day.
 The two part finale was shown on Monday May 25, 2015, at 5 am and 6 am ET.
 Decades was available in over 45% of all US TV viewing households at that time, including markets where CBS owned & operated a DTV station.
 MeTV airs "The Fugitive" on late Sunday nights/Early Monday mornings at 1 AM CT (2018).
 From July 2020, the series is being repeated in the United Kingdom on CBS Justice.
+The series was originally broadcast in the United Kingdom from 1963 to 1967 on the different ITV regional channels across the country, although the Associated-Rediffusion region in and around London chose not to show Series 4 apart from later broadcasting the final two episodes in April 1968.
+All original transmissions of Series 4 in the UK were in black and white, as ITV didn't begin broadcasting programmes in colour until 15 November 1969.